RedisLabs/redislabs-docs/content/rs/installing-upgrading/prepare-install/manage-installation-questions.md

 1. Create a text file to serve as an answer file.

-    The answer file can contain any of the parameters for the installation questions and indicate the answer for the question with `yes` or `no`.
+    The answer file can contain any of the parameters for the installation questions and indicate the answer for each question with `yes` or `no`.

     For example: